gzi8/extjs-ux-combomatch/README.md

 ## ExtJS Version
 This only works with ext-4.2.1 and above.  ext-4.2.0 has a completely different structure under doQuery.

+## Bugs

+ 1. If only one value select it when tab out.
+Happens when typing an extra field that isn't in the displayField

 ## To Do List

  1. Add better support for color based on filterTest